-Condition Reference Condition Requirements Document Reference CEMP and CEMP Sub-plans, as approved Secretary, including any minor amendment must be implemented for the duration of Construction of the CSSI is staged, Construction to commence until the CEMP and CEMP stage have been approved by the Planning s approved by the ER nstruction.
-Where action of a stage must Sub-plans for that The following Construction Monitoring Prog prepared in consultation with the relevant g identified for each to compare actual perfor of the CSSI against the predicted performa rams must be overnment agencies mance of Construction C8 Construction Monitoring Agenci for Con Programs nt Government es to be consulted and Water Managemer estruction Monitoring ms Soil nt Council(s) nt council(s) Each Construction Monitoring Program mus st provide: a) details of baseline data available; b) details of baseline data to be obtai · c) details of all monitoring of the proje d) the parameters of the project to be C9 e) the frequency of monitoring to be ι ndertaken; and Vibration Manager Plan and Construction Co f) the location of monitoring; and Water Managemer g) the reporting of monitoring results; Plan. h) procedures to identify and implement mitigation measures where results unsatisfactory; and i) any consultation to be undertaken monitoring programs.
-C10 The Construction Monitoring Programs must consultation with relevant government ager Condition C8 of this approval and must inclinformation requested by an agency to be in Construction Monitoring Programs during separates of all information requested by an a of all correspondence from those agencies, the relevant Construction Monitoring Programs cies as identified in ude reasonable and vibration Manager Plan and Construction and Water Managemer Plan.
-Refer to Construction Manager Plan and Construction and Water Managemer Plan. nent Soil C11 The Construction Monitoring Programs must ER and then submitted to the Planning Sec least one (1) month before the commencen Refer to Construction Nanager and Vibration Manager Plan and Construction nent Soil C12 Construction must not commence until the has approved all of the required Construction Programs. nent Soil C13 The Construction Monitoring Programs, as Planning Secretary including any minor am the ER must be implemented for the duratic for any longer period set out in the monitori specified by the Planning Secretary, which endments approved by on of Construction and program or and Wibration Manager Plan and Construction and Water Managemer nent Soil C14 The results of the Construction Monitoring I submitted to the Planning Secretary, and reagencies, for information in the form of a Co levant regulatory and Vibration Manager nent
+Condition Reference Condition Requirements Document Reference CEMP and CEMP Sub-plans , as approved by the Planning Secretary, including any minor amendments approved by the ER must be implemented for the duration of Construction.
+Where Construction of the CSSI is staged, Construction of a stage must not commence until the CEMP and CEMP Sub-plans for that stage have been approved by the Planning Secretary The following Construction Monitoring Programs must be prepared in consultation with the relevant government agencies identified for each to compare actual performance of Construction of the CSSI against the predicted performance.
+Refer to the Project's Noise C8 ID Consultation required for Construction Monitoring Programs Relevant Government Agencies to be consulted for Construction Monitoring Programs and Vibration Management Plan and Soil and Water Management Plan. a) Noise and Vibration Relevant Council(s) b) Water Quality Relevant council(s) Each Construction Monitoring Program must provide: a) details of baseline data available; b) details of baseline data to be obtained and when; c) details of all monitoring of the project to be undertaken; d) the parameters of the project to be monitored; Refer to the Projects' Noise C9 e) the frequency of monitoring to be undertaken; and Vibration Management 09 f) the location of monitoring; Plan and Soil and Water g) the reporting of monitoring results; Management Plan. h) procedures to identify and implement additional mitigation measures where results of monitoring are unsatisfactory; and any consultation to be undertaken in relation to the monitoring programs.
+C10 The Construction Monitoring Programs must be developed in consultation with relevant government agencies as identified in Condition C8 of this approval and must include reasonable information requested by an agency to be included in a Construction Monitoring Programs during such consultation.
+Details of all information requested by an agency including copies of all correspondence from those agencies, must be provided with the relevant Construction Monitoring Program.
+Refer to the Project's Noise and Vibration Management Plan and Soil and Water Management Plan.
+C11 The Construction Monitoring Programs must be endorsed by the ER and then submitted to the Planning Secretary for approval at least one (1) month before the commencement of Construction.
+Refer to the Project's Noise and Vibration Management Plan and Soil and Water Management Plan.
+C12 Construction must not commence until the Planning Secretary has approved all of the required Construction Monitoring Programs.
+Refer to the Project's Noise and Vibration Management Plan and Soil and Water Management Plan.
+C13 The Construction Monitoring Programs, as approved by the Planning Secretary including any minor amendments approved by the ER must be implemented for the duration of Construction and for any longer period set out in the monitoring program or specified by the Planning Secretary, whichever is the greater.
+Refer to the Project's Noise and Vibration Management Plan and Soil and Water Management Plan.
+C14 The results of the Construction Monitoring Programs must be submitted to the Planning Secretary, and relevant regulatory agencies, for information in the form of a Construction Monitoring Report at the frequency identified in the relevant Construction Monitoring Program.
+Refer to the Project's Noise and Vibration Management Plan and Soil and Water Management Plan.